WithoutATowel/SnapCap/README.md

 1. We should probably choose a different name so we don't get sued.
 2. The site needs a lot of styling work.
 3. We'd like to add a random caption generator, so less creative types can play.
 4. Point bonuses for top snaps & top caps.
+5. Make it easier to tell what you've already voted for.
+6. Get rid of snap upvotes and give posters points based on caption upvotes.

 <!-- # snapcap